 Things to avoid while taking PhentermineUse caution when driving, operating machinery, or doing anything hazardous.
 Phentermine may cause dizziness or blurred vision, and it may hide the symptoms of extreme tiredness.

 Don't take it late in the day.
-Taken too late in the day can cause insomnia.
+Taken too late in the day may cause insomnia.

 What happens if I miss a dose?You should be taking Phentermine before breakfast.
 If you miss a dose and remember before 3:00 or 4:00 PM, go ahead and take it.
 Taking it too late in the day will cause you insomnia.
 Do NOT take two in one day.